-Below are a few samples of some of Moon31's work producing, executing, moderating and curating large scale events:
+Below are a few samples of some of Moon31's work producing, executing, moderating and curating conversations and podcasts:

 winter jazz fest '20: talk series